Cloudxtreme/nanoc_newsy/README.md

 nanoc_newsy
 ===========

-A recoloration/redesign of my personal website using a newspaper-themed look.
-One of many.
+Initial draft of a recoloration/redesign of my personal website using a newspaper-themed look.